LiteLDev/LeviLamina/docs/quickstart.md

 ## Before You Begin

-We strongly recommend using [lip](https://docs.lippkg.com/install/) for plugin installation.
+We strongly recommend using [lip](https://docs.lippkg.com/install/) for mod installation.
 If you have not installed it locally yet, please go ahead and check it out.

 The following content is for a quick start with using lip.